wmcnamara/speedcube/README.md

 2. Hold down each key of the code simultaniously.
 Timing, order and other parameters are irrelevant.
 If a codes corresponding buttons are pressed simultaniously, it will activate.

 NOTE: Cheat codes last for as long as you play the game.
 When the application is closed, you will have to re-enter them the next time you play.

+# Installation
+To install SpeedCube:

+Download "SpeedCube.zip" below.
+Extract the .zip file using Winrar, or the default windows extractor.
+Make sure all data files accompany the Speedcube.exe file.
+Run "Speedcube.exe" to start the game.